christian-bromann/devtools-backend/README.md

 DevTools Backend
 ================

+‼️ __Attention:__ this project is not maintained anymore.
+Dependencies are out of date and introduce security vulnerabilities.
+Please not use it in production. ‼️

 A Node.JS implementation of the Chrome DevTools backend for debugging arbitrary web platforms (e.g. HbbTV applications on Smart TVs).
 It is the counterpart of the [devtools-frontend](https://github.com/ChromeDevTools/devtools-frontend) and is like [weinre](https://people.apache.org/~pmuellr/weinre/docs/latest/Home.html) just in "new".

 # Requirements